eliostvs/tomate-notify-plugin/README.md

 Bugs and Suggetions
 -------------------

-Bugs and suggestions should be reported at: https://github.com/eliostvs/tomate-notify-plugin/issues
+Bugs and suggestions should be reported [here](https://github.com/eliostvs/tomate-notify-plugin/issues).

 Changelog
 ---------